beccacauthorn/beccacauthorn.github.io/_posts/2020-01-11-unit-1-data-storytelling-project.md

 ![kdeplot](/img/kdeplotworldcupteams.PNG)

-Due to the World Cup being a knockout competition, most teams will not play the same number of matches, thus creating a situation of survivor bias.
-This is also coupled with the fact that there are a greater number of teams with a median age of 27 and 28 which can also create bias in terms of the number of wins we see in this age range.
+Due to the World Cup being a knockout competition, most teams will not play the same number of matches.
+This situation can create a situation of survivor bias.
+Additionally, there are a greater number of teams with a median age of 27 and 28, which can also create bias in terms of the number of wins we see in this age range.

 ![scatterplot](/img/scatterplotworldcupteams.PNG)

+In order to mitigate the effects of surivior bias, I decieded to run the same code on this dataset using the Barclays Premier League 2017/2018 competition in England due to all teams playing the same number of matches during the competition year.